This page was last updated: January 25, 2013

 were planted.

-Here is how to
+Seed!
+Here is how

-keep my seeds
+to keep my seeds

-Do not freeze Moringa seeds!
+Please do not freeze Moringa seeds!

-Do not refrigerate them!
+Do not refrigerate them, or store

-Do not store where it is damp or cold.
+damp or cold.

 Save only the very best seeds for planting or eating.